 A Smorgasbord of Duck

-You just never know how a weekend hunt will turn out.
+You just never know how a weekend hunt will turn out and I certainly didn’t know it would be my last duck hunt ever but it was.
 The one thing we did know was that every weatherman in New Orleans was calling for a 100% chance of rain on Saturday.
 With this in mind, Joe made arrangements for us to stay at the trailer in Venice.
 Knowing how miserable it is at the camp site when it rains, I was happy at the prospect of not having to sleep in a wet sleeping bag and staying wet all weekend.

 I had been excited all week about this trip.
 The last weekend of the season had not been the best for duck hunting the past couple of years, but just a chance to get back into the marsh had me looking forward to being there.